Find out about my research and writing on SEND and teaching assistants

 - Majority of pupils with EHCPs left without health or social care support in lockdown, says report – Schools Week, 3 February 2021

-The educational experiences of pupils with SEN
+The educational experiences of pupils with SEND

 Between 2011 and 2017, I led a landmark research study investigating the everyday educational experiences of pupils with a Statement or Education, Health and Care Plan.
-Taken together, the Making a Statement (MAST) and the SEN in Secondary Education (SENSE) studies comprise the UK’s largest ever observational study of pupils with SEN.
+Taken together, the Making a Statement (MAST) and the SEN in Secondary Education (SENSE) studies comprise the UK’s largest ever observational study of pupils with SEND.

 Based on data from 1,340 hours of observation and 490 interviews with school staff, parents and pupils, two key findings emerged.
-First, that the day-to-day experiences of pupils with high-level SEN in mainstream settings is characterised by separation and segregation from the classroom, their teachers and their peers.
+First, that the day-to-day experiences of pupils with high-level SEND in mainstream settings is characterised by separation and segregation from the classroom, their teachers and their peers.